 The activities included in peacebuilding vary depending on the situation and the agent of peacebuilding.
 Successful peacebuilding activities create an environment supportive of self-sustaining, durable peace; reconcile opponents; prevent conflict from restarting; integrate civil society; create rule of law mechanisms; and address underlying structural and societal issues.
 We find that peacebuilding is most effective and durable when it relies upon local conceptions of peace and the underlying dynamics which foster or enable conflict.

-Raising awareness of and develop means to mitigate social media based hate speech, conflict rhetoric and online incitement to violence #defyhatenow is an urgent community peacebuilding, training and conflict reconciliation project aiming to strengthen the voices and support the actions of peace & youth oriented civil society organisations in South Sudan. #defyhatenow seeks to support…Read More
+#defyhatenow Raising awareness of and develop means to mitigate social media based hate speech, conflict rhetoric and online incitement to violence #defyhatenow is a grassroots community peacebuilding, training and conflict reconciliation project aiming to strengthen the voices and support the actions of peace & youth oriented civil society organisations.
+It aims to raise awareness of…Read More

 Wikipedia Peace Sprints Open Knowledge literacy training A ‘Wikipedia sprint’ or ‘wikisprint’ format introduces participants to the many resources that comprise Wikipedia, the world’s largest collaborative knowledge base.
 Running the sprint as a literacy and internet training project addresses a number of key skills including researching, writing, editing – and doing this together as team…Read More